Otis "Freed" Minerd was born on Sept. 24, 1899 in Mill Run, Fayette County, PA, the son of Lawson and Lutitia (Steyer) Minerd.

 Rebecca and Freed later divorced.
 Freed then married Marie (Shroyer) Maust, a native of Hyndman, Bedford County, PA, and the daughter of Benjamin and Elsie (Williams) Shroyer.
 She had been married once before, to George E. Maust, and brought four children to the marriage – Tolva Durst, Reva Lappi, LaNola White and George Maust.
 Freed and Marie had one son of their own – Braden.

-For a time, the family lived in Buffalo, NY, during the World War II era, before returning to Southwestern Pennsylvania.
+For a time, the family lived in Buffalo, NY, during the World War II era, and then in Reno, NV circa 1950.
+Eventually they returned to Southwestern Pennsylvania.

 Marie and Freed died 16 days apart – she passed away at Conemaugh Valley Memorial Hospital in Johnstown on Feb.
 1, 1984.
 Freed died on Feb.
 17, 1984 at Cambria County Nursing Care Center.
 They are buried together at Indian Creek Baptist Church Cemetery in Mill Run.